jonathanMarkovits/WeCodeCRM/README.md

 * an option to sort the table by field.
 * validting inputs for tables
 * read about SQL engines
+* add who is the user entering the data
+* delete doc_stage column

 ## Remarks
 * file size is maximum 16MB